 The fact that you weren’t wearing a seat belt at the time of a Philadelphia car accident might be considered in the context of your personal injuries.

-Experiencing a Car Crash and No Seat Belt May Affect Your Claim
+How Failure to Wear a Seat Belt May Affect Your Car Crash Claim

 If you weren’t wearing a seat belt at the time of your auto accident, this might not directly affect your ability to file a lawsuit—but it could affect the outcome of your case.